 Buffalo County, Wisconsin

-Condition has improved over time; water is not impaired.
+Condition has remained stable; water is not impaired.

 Sediment/Total Suspended Solids

 This stream is proposed for delisting from the impaired waters list.
 The stream is currently in Category 4a (water is impaired, and has an EPA-approved TMDL), and DNR proposes to place in Category 2 (available information indicates that one or more designated uses are met) because new data indicate that the water is now attaining water quality standards.
 TSS concentrations measured after implementation of management practices were found to be significantly less than pre-implementation concentrations (see attached USGS report, unpublished draft).
 In addition, statistically significant improvements in stream habitat condition were observed after installation of riparian management practices (Wang, Lyons and Kanehl, 2002).

 Current reports available online (Graczyk 2010) are in draft form and do not contain all the data and illustrations that were used to propose delisting of this water segment.